sBwatts/hugo-website/content/papers/line-of-duty-deaths-2024/index.md

 date: 2024-01-01
 tags: ["policing","line of duty deaths","covid-19"]
 author: ["Michael D. White","Khadija Monk", "Seth Watts"]
-description: "This paper provides an updated account of officer line of duty deaths through 2021 using data from the Officer Down Memorial Page.
-Published in the Journal of Experimental Criminology, 2024."
+summary: "This paper provides an updated account of officer line of duty deaths through 2021 using data from the Officer Down Memorial Page.
+Published in Police Practice and Research, 2024."
 ---

 ---